paucabar/assess_segmentation/README.md

 6. Set the threshold of the IoU
 7. Set the background (black or white)
 8. Ok
-9. A result table (.csv) will be saved within the target folder.
+9. A result table (.csv) will be saved within the prediction folder.